mpfechner/data-botti/README.md

 ## Features
 - 📊 Database connection (MariaDB via Docker or locally with SQL script)
 - 🔍 Standard functions for data analysis
-- 🤖 Integrated AI-supported analyses (OpenAI API)
+- 🤖 Integrated AI-supported analyses with semantic search (embeddings and cross-encoder re-ranking)
 - 🛡️ Logging and safety-focused prompt design
+- 💾 Offline model caching and seed question management for QA

 ---